Moist Air Systems

-Explore examples that illustrate modeling, control, and simulation of moist air
+Explore examples that illustrate modeling, control, and simulation of moist air systems.

 Models moist air flow in a vehicle heating, ventilation, and air conditioning (HVAC) system.
 The vehicle cabin is represented as a volume of moist air exchanging heat with the external environment.
 The moist air flows through a recirculation flap, a blower, an evaporator, a blend door, and a heater before returning to the cabin.
 The recirculation flap selects flow intake from the cabin or from the external environment.
 The blender door diverts flow around the heater to control the temperature.